Skip to content

 corahperu.org is the official website of Proyecto Especial CORAH, a Peruvian government project a...

 On April 27, 2026, the Peruvian government project Proyecto Especial CORAH appeared on the leak site of the ransomware group apt73.
-Its official domain corahperu.org was listed after internal files were exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose records passed through the agency’s systems could be affected.
+Its official domain corahperu.org was listed in a listing claiming internal files were exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose records passed through the agency’s systems could be affected.

 Public reporting indicates that apt73 posted corahperu.org on its dark-web leak page on April 27, 2026.
 The agency is a specialized Peruvian government unit focused on coca crop eradication and alternative development.
 Available reporting describes the incident as a ransomware attack in which attackers gained access, exfiltrated internal files, and later listed the victim when negotiations presumably failed.
 No confirmed total of records or specific data fields has been released by the agency or the attackers.
 The listing appears on a Tor-based leak site tracked by ransomware.live.